It is a subset of a broader category of epithelial tumors known as carcinomas.

 Carcinomas are the most common form of human tumors (approximately 80% of all non-cutaneous malignancies), and adenocarcinomas are the most common form of carcinomas.

 Carcinomas can arise in virtually any organ that contains glandular or secretory epithelium, and the most common sites include the lung, kidney, gastrointestinal tract, breast, and prostate.

-In some organs, such as colon-rectum, breast and kidney, almost all carcinomas are adenocarcinomas, while in other organs such as the lung, only a part of carcinomas are adenocarcinomas.
+In some organs, such as the colon-rectum, breast, and kidney, almost all carcinomas are adenocarcinomas, while in other organs, such as the lung, only a part of carcinomas are adenocarcinomas.

-As with other epithelial malignancies, adenocarcinomas are often preceded by a series of histopathologically identifiable preneoplastic lesions.
+As with other epithelial malignancies, adenocarcinomas are often preceded by histopathologically identifiable preneoplastic lesions.

 Molecular changes can generally be detected during the long preneoplastic process and may be present in histologically normal-appearing epithelium.

-Because adenocarcinomas can arise from multiple diverse structures and organs, their molecular pathogenesis varies considerably.
+Their molecular pathogenesis varies considerably because adenocarcinomas can arise from multiple diverse structures and organs.

 Locations of an adenocarcinoma

-Adenocarcinoma is a cancer that forms in mucus-secreting glands throughout the body.
+Adenocarcinoma is cancer that forms in mucus-secreting glands throughout the body.

-The glands make the fluids the body needs to stay moist and work well.
+The glands make the body’s fluids stay moist and work well.